Man assaulted while ute stolen from Rotorua business - NZ Herald

-A person has been assaulted and a ute stolen from a commercial premises in Rotorua this morning.
+Witnesses have described watching a man armed with a 30cm-long crescent assault the owner of a ute he was attempting to steal at a commercial premises in Rotorua this morning

-Police confirmed a single-cab white ute was stolen from a person in the car park of PGG Wrightson on Marguerita St about 10am and the owner of the vehicle hurt his hand during the incident.
+Police confirmed a single-cab white ute was stolen from the carpark of PGG Wrightson on Marguerita St about 10am with the owner of the vehicle hurt during the incident.

 She said the offender backed the ute into a power pole and the ute stalled.